-The Children's Fund for Glycogen Storage Disease (GSD) Research is a public, not-for-profit 501(c)(3) foundation that aims to make a difference in the lives of children and their families affected by GSD1.
-The foundation is run by parents, families and friends.
+The Children's Fund for Glycogen Storage Disease Research is a public, not-for-profit 501(c)(3) foundation that aims to make a difference in the lives of children and their families affected by Glycogen Storage Disease Type 1 (GSD1).
+The foundation is run by parents, families, and friends.

-Glycogen Storage Disease (GSD) is a group of rare genetic disorders caused by enzyme deficiencies.
-These enzymes are responsible for storing or breaking down glycogen into glucose for the body to use as energy.
+Glycogen Storage Disease Type 1 is a rare genetic metabolic disorder that occurs when a specific enzyme is either missing or not working properly.
+This enzyme is responsible for breaking glycogen down into glucose for the body to use as energy.
+Glucose fuels every cell in our body, including brain activity.
 Without the ability to access this stored energy, the body's blood glucose levels will drop dangerously low, resulting in severe hypoglycemia, seizures, coma, and potentially death.
-By awarding grants to the most promising GSD research, The Children’s Fund for GSD Research supports medical advances so that children born with GSD will benefit from early detection, treatment, and an eventual cure.
+By awarding grants to the most promising GSD research, The Children’s Fund for GSD Research supports medical advances so that children born with GSD1 will benefit from early detection, treatment, and an eventual cure.

-“We were really pleased with the results,” said Lisa, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world at the time we would’ve been appreciative of even $50,000 so to raise $250,000 was a huge win for us.”
+“We were really pleased with the results,” said Lisa, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world, we would have been appreciative of $50,000.
+To raise $250,000 was extraordinary for us.”

 Lisa Hodes, Vice President and Fundraising Chair at The Children’s Fund for Glycogen Storage Disease Research

-The Children’s Fund for Glycogen Storage Disease Research “Give from the Heart” Campaign exceeded their fundraising goals by 66% and raised approximately $250,000 for their research fund.
-“We were extremely pleased with the results,” said Hodes, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world at the time we would’ve been appreciative of even $50,000, so to raise $250,000 was an extraordinary, huge win for us.”
+The Children’s Fund for Glycogen Storage Disease Research “Gift from the Heart” Campaign exceeded their fundraising goals by 66% and raised approximately $250,000 for their research fund.
+“We were extremely pleased with the results,” said Hodes, “I set the bar high at wanting to achieve $150,000, but with everything going on in the world, we would have been appreciative of $50,000.
+To raise $250,000 was extraordinary for us.”